-- CO1-Explain theIntroduction to Community Based Rehabilitation (CBR). - •-CO2-Explain the concept, principles and scope of community based rehabilitation. - Learn the strategies Preparing Community for promoting public participation in CBRCBR - Apply suitable methods for preparing persons with disability for rehabilitation within the community. - Provide need-based training to persons with disabilities. - Develop an understanding of the role of government and global agencies in CBR. - Unit CO3-Explain the Preparing Persons with Disability for CBR.
+- CO1-Explain theIntroduction to Community Based Rehabilitation (CBR). - CO2-Explain the Preparing Community for CBR - CO3-Explain the Preparing Persons with Disability for CBR.

-UNIT1: Introduction to Community Based Rehabilitation (CBR)
+UNIT 1: Introduction to Community Based Rehabilitation (CBR)

 - 1.1 Concept and Definition of CBR - 1.2 Principles of CBR - 1.3 Difference between CBR and Institutional Living - 1.4 Socio-cultural and Economic Contexts of CBR - 1.5 Scope and Inclusion of CBR in Government Policies and Programs